anton-kashnikoff/100-days-of-swift-projects/README.md

 # 100 Days of Swift

-This repository contains mini-projects that I create following tutorials from the website [hackingwithswift.com](https://www.hackingwithswift.com).
+This repository contains mini-projects that I create following tutorials from the [hackingwithswift.com](https://www.hackingwithswift.com).

 ## Description